deyanuz/JavaScript/README.md

 const numbers = [1, 2, 3, 4];
 const sum = numbers.reduce((total, num) => total + num, 0); // 10
 ```

-## Examples

-Explore the `examples` folder for additional code samples demonstrating how to use arrays in practical scenarios.

 ## Resources